Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 • Levitra: Headache, dizziness, runny nose, flushing

-• Stendra: Back pain, headaches, diarrhea, constipation
+• Stendra: Back pain, headaches, diarrhea, constipation, flushing

 Again, men should consult with their doctor on potential side effects and their particular risk before any of the ED medications are prescribed.